ManiAm/VENTOS_Public/README.md

 Install OMNET++
 ---------------

-**Step 1:** Download the latest OMNET++ compressed file from [here](http://www.omnetpp.org/omnetpp) and extract it into a folder (folder name should not have space), and make sure you have write permission.
+**Step 1:** Download the latest OMNET++ compressed file from [here](http://www.omnetpp.org/omnetpp) and extract it into a folder (folder name should not have space), and make sure you have write permission in that folder.

 **Step 2:** You should install a couple of packages, but first refresh the database of available packages: